 Fixing this begins in our communities — in the grassroots — and by electing officials who bring our voices forward again.

-I commit to this for the people and communities of CD2.
+I commit to this for the people and communities of Colorado's 2nd Congressional District.

 Enough of politics as usual where corporations, the uber-wealthy and insiders decide what’s best for us.
 It’s not enough to talk about an oligarchy ruling our country, let’s lead the movement to bring grassroots politics and the voice of ordinary Americans back to the center of the conversation.

-Citizen’s United must be overturned and laws passed to increase donor transparency, remove untraceable dark money and eliminate special interest contributions.
+Citizens United must be overturned and laws passed to increase donor transparency, remove untraceable dark money and eliminate special interest contributions.
 In the past, getting money out of politics was a bipartisan issue.
-Now both parties have grown accustomed to doing business in an environment where “anything goes” and secret political money and their wealthy donors have an outsize voice in our political process.
+Now both parties have grown accustomed to doing business in an environment where “anything goes” and secret political money and their wealthy donors have an outsized voice in our political process.

 Lots of folks in America are feeling that the economy isn’t working for them and that extreme inequality is becoming the rule rather than the exception — the scales have been tipped towards the connected and the powerful.